KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

 Transients are a way to use mutable data structures with code that has the same shape as your regular immutable code.
 Unfortunately, they do not work with records/types.
 They helped a bit with the hash-maps, but only by ~20%.

-#### Loop/recur

-If a loop or function returns a value in the tail position, the current stack frame can be safely overwritten with the new value. `recur` can be used to avoid blowing up a deep stack, and it probably eased memory pressure here, but I didn't analyze its performance effect separately.

 #### Reflection and type-hints

 If the compiler can't figure out what a data type is when invoking a method, it will slow things down massively.
 Use `(set! *warn-on-reflection* true)` in a file to check.
 I tested this, but there was no reflection in the hot path.

 Unfortunately, it's not really possible to type-hint protocol method parameters, and you can't defer to a regular helper function with mutable fields, since mutable fields are private.
 At that point, you may want to try another method or use `definterface`.

+#### Loop/recur

+If a `loop` or function returns a value in the tail position, the current stack frame can be safely overwritten with the new value. `recur` can be used to avoid blowing up a deep stack, and it probably eased memory pressure here, but I didn't analyze its performance effect separately.

 ## Results
 Here are the raw results.
-The first three are for standard data structures, the remainder use records/types.
+The first four are for standard hash-maps, the remainder use records/types.

 <div class="ct-chart ct-perfect-fourth"></div>

+Hope you found this useful.
+Thanks to David Nolen for the feedback!

 <script src="/assets/chartist.min.js"></script>
 <script src="/assets/clojure-trie-performance-chart.js">